its-mehraj/playground/documentation.md

 Update the js file extentions of App.js to App.tsx and index.js to index.tsx.
 Furthermore, update the entry point in package.json.

 Create `tsconfig.json` for ts configuration

+You could also type `npx tsc -init` into the console.

 ```json
 {